34th Congress of the Liberal Democratic Party of Russia

-The 34th Congress of the Liberal Democratic Party of Russia was be held on 27 May 2022 to elect a new party leader, after the death of Vladimir Zhirinovsky.
+The 34th Congress of the Liberal Democratic Party of Russia was held on 27 May 2022 to elect a new party leader, after the death of Vladimir Zhirinovsky.

+The congress was held to elect a new leader of the Liberal Democratic Party after the death of its long-time leader Vladimir Zhirinovsky.
+Leonid Slutsky was elected as new party leader.

 Background

 Since the founding of the party in 1989, its permanent leader was Vladimir Zhirinovsky.
 Zhirinovsky was the party's presidential candidate in almost all elections (except the 2004 election), and headed the party's list in all federal parliamentary elections, and also always headed the party's lists in all regional parliamentary elections.

 In February 2022, Zhirinovsky was hospitalized in critical condition in Moscow with COVID-19.
 In March, he was reportedly placed in a medically induced coma, and underwent treatment for COVID-19 complications such as sepsis and respiratory failure.
 Zhirinovsky claimed to have been vaccinated against COVID-19 eight times.

 On 25 March 2022, Zhirinovsky was reported to have died in a hospital.
 Despite confirmation from several sources, including his own political party, the news was quickly denied by family members.
 On 6 April 2022, Vyacheslav Volodin, the Speaker of the Duma, announced that Zhirinovsky had died following a long illness.
 He was 75.
 In a statement after Zhirinovsky died, President Vladimir Putin said he "always defended his patriotic position and Russia's interests before any audience and in the fiercest of debates".
 Putin and other politicians including Sergey Shoygu and Vyacheslav Volodin attended Zhirinovsky's funeral which was officiated by Patriarch Kirill of Moscow.